lab-cosmo/SA-GPR/README.rst

 3. Bulk water
 -------------

 Here we consider the case of liquid water as an example of a condansed-phase (infinite) system.
-First of all move to the example directory:
+First of all, go to the example directory:

 ::

   $ cd example/water_bulk/

-The files :code:`coords_1000.in` and :code:`cell_1000.in` contain respectively the coordinates and the cell vectors of 1000 structures represented by 32 water molecules in a periodic box.
+The files :code:`coords_1000.in` and :code:`cell_1000.in` contain the coordinates and the cell vectors of 1000 structures represented by 32 water molecules conatined in periodic boxes of different shapes.
-The example also contains two kind of properties associated to those structures, namely, the infinite-frequency static dielectric response tensors (:code:`epsilon_1000.in` ) and an effective representation of the molecular polarizabilities (:code:`alpha_1000.in`) obtained by applying the Clausius-Mossotti relationship of the dielectric tensors.
+In the directory you also find two different kinds of properties associated to those structures:

+- the infinite-frequency static dielectric response tensors (:code:`epsilon_1000.in` )
+- an effective representation of the molecular polarizabilities (:code:`alpha_1000.in`)

 **Learning the dielectric tensor**

-The dielectric response of the system is represented by a rank-2 tensor having an irreducible representation which involves the L=0 and L=2 spherical components.
-To compute the corresponding tensorial kernels we can follow almost the same procedure of the Zundel cation.
-First of all we need to split the data set in several tiny sub-blocks.
-To split into blocks of dimension 10, you can run:
+The dielectric response of the system is represented by a rank-2 tensor which can be decomposed by virtue of the L=0 and L=2 spherical components.
+To compute the corresponding tensorial kernels you can follow almost the same procedure of the Zundel cation.
+Since the system in now much larger, you might want split the data set even further.
+For instnace, to split the problem into blocks of dimension 10 you can run:

 ::

-  $ mkblocks_cell.sh coords_1000.in cell_1000.in 10
+  $ mkblocks.sh coords_1000.in cell_1000.in 10

-Then, in each of the `Block` folders generated, run the command for calculation of the kernels:
+Then, in each of the `Block` folders generated, run the following commands:

 ::

   $ sa-gpr-kernels.py -lval 0 -f coords.in -per -c cell.in -sg 0.3 -lc 6 -rc 4.0 -cw 1.0 -cen 8
   $ sa-gpr-kernels.py -lval 2 -f coords.in -per -c cell.in -sg 0.3 -lc 6 -rc 4.0 -cw 1.0 -cen 8

-This time, :code:`-per` is needed to specify that you are dealing with a periodic system, together with the file of cell vectors.
+This time, :code:`-per` is needed to specify that you are dealing with a periodic system, together with the cell vectors file.

-Finally, the kernel reconstruction and the regression procedure is identical to what explained in the case of the Zundel cation.
+Finally, the kernel reconstruction and the regression procedure follows straightforwardly what already explained in the case of the Zundel cation, with the only difference that you have to replace the $l$ values involved with the proper spherical components.

-**Learning curves**

 Contact
 =======